syncfusion-content/xamarin-docs/Xamarin/Utility.md

 The Syncfusion Xamarin Extension provides you quick access, so that you can create or configure the Syncfusion Xamarin projects.
 The Syncfusion Xamarin Extensions has the following features.

-* Syncfusion Project Template for Xamarin Forms
+* Syncfusion Project Template for Xamarin.Forms
-* Syncfusion Toolbox for Xamarin Forms
+* Syncfusion Toolbox for Xamarin.Forms

 ## Project Template